ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 inputElement.focus();
 ```

-and we will want to execute that code once the element is rendered.
+This code needs to run after the element is rendered.

 The simplest way to accomplish this is by using the `did-insert` modifier from [@ember/render-modifiers][render-modifiers].